42AGV/ft_transcendence/README.md

 Please don't modify these files manually.

 If you change code that impacts the swagger specs in transcendence-app, you will have to regenerate the generated files.
-The file `swagger-spec.yaml` will update itself when you save (on hot reload) if your server is running.
+The file `swagger-spec.yaml` will update itself when modified, since our server runs on hot reload, if the app is running.
 To run the script, from the root directory, run:
 ```shell
 ./scripts/generate-openapi.sh [options]
 ```

 By default, `./scripts/generate-openapi.sh` is analogous to running `make gen` as it creates both yaml file and generated webapp files, but it is not if you intend to separately build either webapp api generated files, or the swagger-spec.yaml file.
 To not build the yaml spec file pass the `--no-spec` or `--ns` option to the script.
 To not generate Api files in webapp, pass the `--no-gen` or `-ng` option to the script.
-You can also see a help panel with `--help` or `-h`.

 ### Seed the database